leafsphp/docs/src/community/faq.md

 ## Is Leaf reliable?

-After going through 2 major versions over the past 4 years, Leaf is now a battle-tested framework suitable for just about any PHP project.
-It is also one of the most popular lightweight PHP micro-frameworks and even has it's variant - Leaf API being a very popular framework.
+After going through 2 major versions over the past 5 years, Leaf is now a battle-tested framework suitable for just about any PHP project.
+It is also one of the most popular lightweight PHP micro-frameworks and even has it's variant - Leaf MVC being a very popular framework.

 Leaf is used by individuals for large and personal projects, as well as by companies all over the world.